dagster-io/dagster/docs/sections/learn/guides/partitioning/partition_pipeline.rst

         file: repository.py
         fn: define_repo

 To make a pipline partitionable, we'll use solid config.
 This will allow us to simply change the config to run the pipeline for different partitions.
-If you haven't explored the dagster config system, take a look at  `intro tutorial <../../tutorial/config>`_.
+If you haven't explored the dagster config system, take a look at the `tutorial <../../../tutorial/config.html>`_.

 Our first solid will take the stock ticker symbol as config, and query the API to return the volume traded from Jan 01 - Jan 31 2019.
 We pass the json response to the downstream solid.